reubenberghan/socket-basics/readme.md

 ## Todo List

 - [ ] Refactor for ES2015
-- [ ] Implement React and Foundation/Bootstrap in front end
+- [ ] Implement Vue.js, Rollup and Foundation/Bootstrap in front end